America uses a disproportionate share of

 The game now is for Japan and China (and other countries) to manage the

-slow quitting of the US dollar so that their central banks reduce their
+ultimate slow quitting of the US dollar so that their central banks

-holdings of US dollars in 'lock step' with the progressive shift
+holdings of US dollars in 'lock step' with any shift

 to sale of oil in other currencies than the greenback.
 There is some